Henauxg/ghx_constrained_delaunay/benchmarks/README.md

 _Results obtained on an i7-14700KF CPU @ 3.40GHz, date: 21/07/2024_

+*The benchmark also includes a stable bulk load variant for spade that keeps the relative vertex order consistent*

 (*) It seems weird that the `cdt` crate takes **less** time with constraints than without on this specific dataset.
 I need to look at the implementation.

 ## Delaunay triangulation (DT) measures